Laschadura/DamageLocalization-SHM-SemesterProject/README.md

 > **Note:**
 > The raw experimental data cannot be shared publicly.
-> This repository contains **only the code**, documentation, and the project report.
+> This repository contains **only the code**, documentation, results and the project report.

 ---